Nitroxt5/TeamChess/README.md

 # TeamChess

 This repository contains a TeamChess game.
+It is a swedish variation of chess, which you can play against an AI with the help of this program.

 It is a part of my graduate work in Belarusian State University.

 ### Description